Mother of a Teenage Suicide

 June 25th, 2012, Monday, Dylan took his life.

 Depression hurts.
 Left untreated, depression kills.
 Even treated, depression rallies and rails against any sort of containment.
 Depression lies in wait.
 Dylan was seeking help.
-Starting meds.
+Starting medications.
 But depression is an illness.
-And illness never waits for meds to work–And death waits for no one.
+And illness never waits for medications to work–And death waits for no one.